RodoRuiz97/Optiplex-7040-Monterey-12.2.1-OpenCore-0.7.8/README.md

 In order to run macOS successfully a number of EFI BIOS variables need to be modified.
 The included OpenCore bootloader contains an updated modGRUBShell.efi, which includes a setup_var command to help do just that.

-the graphics is ok to boot up (macOS BiG Sur 11.0.1)
+the graphics is ok to boot up (macOS Monterey 12.2.1)

 °Note: the UEFI Variables will lose after set BOIS to factory default!